bonhamdaniel/c-plus-plus-basics/inheritance-basics/README.md

 		specified in the program description.
 All calculations are correct as when compared to manual calculations performed independent of the program.
-		A second shape object is present, as the coordinates specified for the square in the program specifications does not acrtually form a square, to demonstrate that the requirted calculations do indeed work on an actual square.
+		A second shape object is present, as the coordinates specified for the square in the program specifications does not actually form a square, to demonstrate that the required calculations do indeed work on an actual square.
 		**In order for the area and circumference of a square to be calculated correctly, the coordinates of the shape must be entered in an order that forms a polygon without any crossing adges.